 This will lead to more satisfied team members and in turn, helps to higher staff satisfaction and morale.

-It’s clear to me that if you’re the kind of organization who understands the need for and the benefits of change, and you have a willingness to say yes, accept, and embrace change, then you will be the organization which stands above the competition.
+It’s clear to me that if you’re the kind of organization that understands the need for and the benefits of change, and you have a willingness to say yes, accept, and embrace change, then you will be the organization that stands above the competition.